Chart Color Schemes

 Tiwi Islands features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 81.0% of all households, including 32.5% couples with children, 20.4% couples without children, and 20.1% single parent families.
-Non-family households account for 19.0%, with lone person households at 19.2% and group households comprising 1.7%.
-The median household size is 3.4 people, which is smaller than the Rest of NT average of 3.5.
+Non-family households comprise the remaining 19.0%, with lone person households at 19.2% and group households making up 1.7%.
+The median household size is 3.4 people, smaller than the Rest of NT average of 3.5.

 Frequently Asked Questions - Households